shreyas111/Multimedia_CS523_Project_2/README.md

 # Multimedia_CS523_Project_2

-This repository is created as a deliverable for Project 2 in CS-523 (Spring 2017) offered at University of Illinois at Chicago.
+This repository is created as a deliverable for Project 2 for CS-523 course offered in Spring 2017 at University of Illinois at Chicago.

 ## Project Members:
 1. Kruti Sharma
 2. Hengbin Li
 3. Shreyas Kulkarni

-As a part of this project we had an option to implement a recurrent neural network for any of the following options usin tensor flow.
+As a part of this project we had an option to implement a recurrent neural network for any of the following options using tensor flow.

 1. Develop an RNN that can generate a story/poem/lyrics/articles in the style of an author or genre of your choice.
 2. Develop a chatbot using an RNN that responds in the style of a particular user group or user.